EchterAlsFake/xvideos_api/README/Documentation.md

 - Quality.HALF
 - Quality.WORST

-> - You can also pass a string instead of a Quality object. e.g instead of `Quality.BEST`, you can say `best`
+> - You can also pass a string instead of a Quality object. e.g., instead of `Quality.BEST`, you can say `best`
-> - Same goes for threading modes.
+> - The same goes for threading modes.
 Instead of `download.threaded` you can just say `threaded` as a string